BartolHrg/VB.C-CPP/README.md

 There doesn't need to be break at the end of `stmt`.
 It is also possible to break out of the outer loop, from inside `stmt` (something that is not possible in C).
 Each `CASE` defines its own scope, so it is possible to declare variables.
-There can also optionally be multiple `CASE a THEN`s and/or `DEFAULT` at the end.
+There can also optionally be multiple `CASE THEN`s and/or `DEFAULT` at the end.
 ```
 FORK expr
 CASE a THEN